chimera-linux/chimera-linux.github.io/_docs/configuration/network.md

 However, using `dhcpcd` is recommended in most cases.

-AFter that, you can run `iwctl` as `root`.
+After that, you can run `iwctl` as `root`.
 If you wish to run it as your user, you will need to add yourself to the `network` group and re-login.

 After that, you will be able to connect to your wireless network from the